AutoResearch/autora/docs/contribute/index.md

 We invite contributions to all parts of the project, including the ["core" packages](core.md), and the [modules](module.md).
 Below is a brief overview of the project structure, along with pointers to more detailed contribution guides for each part of the project.

+!!! hint
+    If you run into any issues or have any questions regarding a contribution to AutoRA, please reach out to us at the
+    [AutoRA forum](https://github.com/orgs/AutoResearch/discussions).
+We look forward to hearing from you!

 ## Project Structure

 Contributions to AutoRA are organized into one "parent" and many "child" packages.